Jewelry heist caught on video as minivan rams into store | CBC News

 Armed thieves storm Toronto-area jeweller; sword-wielding owner gives chase

-Police are investigating after a group of masked thieves repeatedly rammed their vehicle into a Toronto-area jewelery store, ran in and then fled with items worth approximately $100,000, according to its owner.
+Police are investigating after a group of masked thieves repeatedly rammed their vehicle into a Toronto-area jewelry store, ran in and then fled with items worth approximately $100,000, according to its owner.

 The thieves carried firearms and at least one hammer, and the owner, Baldev Manjania, says one of them pointed a gun at his wife.